Skip to content Skip to footer

 Communication Difficulties

-Of course, we’re not saying there’s no longer a place for synchronous, live communication.
+While it might seem like a challenge, giving employees an asynchronous communication channel (such as a Slack channel or shared Google Doc) can result in better problem solving and collaboration.
+Of course, we’re not saying there’s no longer a place for in-person communication.
 There absolutely is!
-And care should be taken to ensure those team calls and group chats are accessible to all involved rather than exclusive based on time-zone.
+Care should be taken to ensure those team calls and group chats are accessible to all involved, wherever they are.

 Knowledge Sharing